 This Horror Folk Spotify Playlist Is A Step Into The Shadows

 This Horror Folk spotify playlist is full of dark inspiration.
 The wild woods beckon.
-The air carries the rich scent of rot, mould and honey.
-Enter, if you will.
+The rich scents of rot, mould and honey follow you wherever you go.

 Horror Folk Spotify Playlist – 30+tracks